treesess/STEAMRELAY/README.md

 ### 2.1 Apocynaceae

 Martha is obsessed with plants, especially the Apocynaceae family (夾竹桃科).
-At this stage, hoya carnosa is the thriving one in her place.
+At this stage, Hoya Carnosa is the thriving one in her place.

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/df4d2a09-e9ea-4b5a-9923-d5eff9f9ccd0)

-When hoya bloomed, with its velvet petals and sweet nectar, it could be a gift for your beloved.
+When hoya bloomed, with its velvet petals, sweet nectar and scent, it could be a warm gift for your beloved.

 ![image](https://github.com/treesess/STEAMRELAY/assets/20311124/4e1a85fb-0339-4f23-89e7-122c48be2f95)